5 top tips to help you choose the best builders' merchant | Checkatrade

 However, being a Checkatrade member is about more than getting an awesome listing in our directory.

-• You’ll save money on business essentials such as vehicles, fuel, insurance, tools, workwear, and more.
+• You’ll save money on business essentials such as vehicles, insurance, tools, workwear, and more

-• You’ll have access to a range of member benefits, for example our free finance app from PoweredNow, and our newly revamped Checkatrade app to manage your profile easily on-the-go.
+• You’ll have access to a range of member benefits, for example the Checkatrade trades app to manage your profile easily on-the-go

 What are you waiting for?
 Sign up below to see if you have what it takes to pass our checks.